stephr3/drf-films-and-theaters/README.md

-# Movies and Theaters API
+man# Movies and Theaters API

 Practice creating an API with Django Rest Framework.
 Week 2 of Hack University's Web Frameworks class.